kyma-project/btp-manager/docs/user/03-22-create-service-instance-with-namespace-based-secret.md

       tokenurl: {AUTH_URL}
       tokenurlsuffix: "/oauth/token"
     ```
 When you add the access credentials of the SAP Service Manager instance in your service instance, check the subaccount ID to which the instance belongs in the status **subaccountID** field.
+The **subaccountId** field must not be empty.

 ### Create a Service Instance with a Managed Namespace Secret

 Provide the needed parameters and create your service instance.

-See an example of a ServiceInstance custom resource: <!-- why not placeholders???
-REMOVE WHAT'S NOT NEEDED!!!!!-->
+See an example of a ServiceInstance custom resource:

 ```yaml
 kubectl create -f - <<EOF